Qlonever/PCP-OpenMW/README.md

 ### Requirements
 PCP requires OpenMW version 0.49 or later.
 If your version is too old, a warning will appear in the log.
 (Press F10 or check openmw.log)
 ### Compatibility
 Anything that changes the level-up process likely won't work with PCP, but mods that occasionally increase/decrease attributes outside of level-ups are fine.
 Mods changing character creation or skill progression should work too.
+Specifically, Custom Skill Caps (https://github.com/Qlonever/CSC-OpenMW) is compatible with PCP.
 PCP can be added to an existing save without issues, but retroactive health calculations won't account for level-ups performed prior to installing it.
 ### Known Issues
 Currently, the potential menu can't be bound to controller buttons; this is because the setting uses a custom format.
 This will be fixed when the built-in binding functions support default bindings and allow bindings to be read.